Atelier-Shiori/Shukofukurou/Readme.md

-# Hachidori Toshokan
+# MAL Library
 MAL Library an open sourced MyAnimeList library manager, a complete rewrite of MAL Client OSX written in C#.
 In development, not ready for public consumption.

-Requires latest SDK (10.12) and XCode 8 or later, latest version of Xamarin or Visual Studio for Mac to compile.
+Requires latest SDK (10.12), XCode 8 or later, and alatest version of Xamarin or Visual Studio for Mac to compile.
 Deployment target is 10.10.

-## How to Compile in XCode
+## How to Compile
-Warning: This won't work if you don't have a Developer ID installed.
-If you don't have one, obtain one by joining the Apple Developer Program or turn off code signing.

 1. Get the Source
 2. Open the project in Xamarin or Visual Studio for Mac